 Lake Winnipesaukee, the largest lake in the Granite State at 72 square miles, often looms as the Lakes Region’s most frequent hotspot in the GPS settings, but there’s also the attraction of Lake Sunapee, Newfound Lake, Squam Lake, Ossipee Lake and Lake Winnisquam to consider.
 Weirs Beach is a landmark summertime haven, with a throwback aura complete with boardwalk and other family amusements.
 There’s tax-free shopping at the outlets in Tilton, the beauty surrounding the Castle in the Clouds, and even a little quiet time, if you’re into that sort of thing.

-Of course, each summer always brings Laconia Motorcycle Week, a 95- year tradition in New Hampshire taking place this year June 9-17.
+Of course, each summer always brings Laconia Motorcycle Week, a 95- year tradition in New Hampshire.
+This year, the virus forced organizers to delay the celebration until Aug.
+22-30.
 Dating back to 1916, this is the oldest motorcycle rally in the United States, annually welcoming thousands and their bikes to the Lakes Region for a week filled with motorcycle-themed events, not to mention the ability to showcase your ride and talk shop. (laconiamcweek.com)

 It isn’t only Harleys and the like that have a spot in the Lakes Region, also a popular destination for mountain biking.
 At Highland Trails in Northfield, visitors will find nearly 600 vertical feet and about 15 miles of lift-accessed terrain, ranging from beginner to expert levels.
 Highland Mountain Bike Park is the world’s only mountain bike-specific lift-accessed mountain, focused entirely on biking, making it a great place for beginners to start the hobby.
-Rentals are available ($30-$55 per hour and $70-$140 for a full day, depending on bike type), and lift access rates range from $20-$46. (highlandmountain.com)
+Rentals are available ($40-$60 per two hours and $80-$120 for a full day, depending on bike type), and lift access rates range from $25-$59. (highlandmountain.com)

 Meanwhile, Lake Winnipesaukee shimmers in the summer sunlight, a picturesque haven that gives instant reason for it being a vacation destination.
 The best way to explore the historic lake is aboard one of the Winnipesaukee fleet of ships that depart Weirs Beach daily at different hours of the day.
 Mount Washington Cruises offers a variety of routes including daytime cruises, dinner cruises in the evening and a Sunday brunch outing.
 The M/S Mount Washington is the queen of the fleet, visiting five different ports on alternating days of the week.
 All cruises are 2½ hours roundtrip.
 The M/V Doris E. takes shorter excursions to the islands adjacent to Weirs Bay, while the M/V Sophie C. offers the unique experience of taking a trip aboard the oldest floating post office in the United States.